 Advanced medicinal products have considerable therapeutic value and need support from intermediate agencies and manufacturers in order to accelerate product development.
-GenScript ProBio is the CDMO segment of the world's leading CDMO/CMO (Contract Development and Manufacturing Organization/ Contract Manufacturing Organization), providing a one-stop biological drug research and development platform.
-Our professional plasmid team has developed a well-established plasmid manufacturing process, which not only guarantees the high quality and high purity of clients' products, but also offers the clients a lower cost and a shorter turn-around-time compared to other CDMOs.
-With our viral vector platform, GenScript ProBio covers the whole product lifecycle, assisting clients with plasmids and viral vector development/manufacturing, dedicated to providing one-stop solutions for gene and cell therapy programs.
-As the demand for lentiviral vectors largens, GenScript ProBio is making efforts to meet market need and be prepared to manufacture lentiviral vectors using both adherent culture and suspension culture.
-Our team has collaborated with several clients to support their projects and has assisted several clients in getting IND clearance from FDA and NMPA since 2018 (1st Legend Biotech IND case).
-Our mission is to be a professional CDMO partner to the global gene and cell therapy industry by delivering the best in-class plasmid products and viral vectors to promote life-changing gene and cell therapy programs.
+GenScript ProBio is the CDMO segment of the world's leading CDMO/CMO (Contract Development and Manufacturing Organization/Contract Manufacturing Organization), providing a one-stop biological drug research and development platform.
+Our professional plasmid team has developed a wellestablished plasmid manufacturing process, which not only guarantees the high quality and high purity of clients' products, but also offers the clients lower cost and a shorter turn-around-time compared to other CDMOs.
+With our viral vector platform, GenScript ProBio is assisting clients from plasmid to viral vector development and manufacturing, dedicated to providing one-stop solutions for gene and cell therapy programs, and covering the whole product lifecycle.
+As the demand for lentiviral vector is becoming larger, GenScript ProBio is making effort to meet market need and ready to manufacture lentiviral vectors using both adherent culture and suspension culture.
+Our team has collaborated with several clients to support their projects and has assisted several clients to get IND clearance from FDA and NMPA since 2018 (1st Legend Biotech IND case).
+Our mission is to be the professional CDMO partner to the global gene and cell therapy industry, by delivering best-in-class product plasmid and viral vectors to promote life-changing gene and cell therapy programs.